fifikobayashi/AaveV2-BatchFlashDemo/README.md

 ![](https://github.com/fifikobayashi/AaveV2-BatchFlashDemo/blob/main/img/3.%20rugpull.PNG)

-## Common Issues
+## Common Issues and Things of Note

 - Fail with error '1' - lending pool issue i.e you're trying to flash more than the pool reserves
 - Fail with error '8' - when you've used a borrow rate that does not exist
 - Fail with error '18' - error relating to switching borrow rate modes
-- Fail with error 'SafeERC20: low-level call failed' - could be many things, including not having enough tokens sitting on the contract to cover the flash fee or not having set the appropriate spending limits via approve().
+- Fail with error 'SafeERC20: low-level call failed' - could be many things, including:

+    * not having enough tokens sitting on the contract to cover the flash fee

+    * not having set the appropriate spending limits via approve()

+    * deploying the contract with the wrong LendingPoolAddressProvider

+    * not using the right DAI reserve address for Aave V2 on kovan

+ - Get your batch flash array sizes right, otherwise you'll get a null pointer induced revert.

 <br /><br />
 If you found this useful and would like to send me some gas money: